Russian telecom stocks rise on hopes for data storage law delay

-MOSCOW, July 4 Shares in Russian telecom providers rose on Tuesday on hopes that lawmakers may postpone approving a data storage law that would increase costs for mobile phone companies.
+MOSCOW, July 4 (Reuters) - Shares in Russian telecom providers rose on Tuesday on hopes that lawmakers may postpone approving a data storage law that would increase costs for mobile phone companies.

 Russia has been considering implementing a law requiring telecoms operators to store all user-generated data, such as phone calls and text and video messages, for six months starting from mid-2018.